rachelkang/recipeSearch/README.md

 <img src="screenshots/app_logo.png" align="left" width="150">

-## About the app

 Rachel's Recipes is a cross-platform mobile application that uses Xamarin.Forms.
+It was inspired by all those who are new to cooking (dare I say, first-time chefs! :)), especially during these unprecedented times of quarantining, social distancing, and increased cooking.
+It is intended to provide a single place to both search for new recipes as well as keep track of personal ones.

 _This app continues to be work-in-progress and at the moment, its primary purpose is for my personal exploration of Xamarin.Forms, to learn more about the framework as a first-time user and contributer._

-That being said, the app is inspired by all those who are new to cooking (dare I say, first-time chefs! :)), especially during these unprecedented times of quarantining, social distancing, and increased cooking.
-It is intended to provide a single place to both search for new recipes as well as keep track of personal ones.

 ## App features